-Thus I began the dive into comparing various different X1 carbons: Bobble.Tech is actually quite a good reference for used X1 Carbons, and DankPads provided a good reference for the features and prices of newer laptops.
+Therefore, I began to dive into comparing various used X1 carbons: Bobble.Tech is quite a good reference for used X1 Carbons, and DankPads provides a good reference for the features and prices of newer laptops.

-By and by I came into possession of a X1 Carbon.
-While sellers often say that the battery life is not guaranteed and the system doesn't come with an OS, the laptop I received had quite a good battery life ~ 80% of it's original capacity, and the OS licence was tied to the laptop, so all I had to do was to install Windows 10 and it was automatically activated - sweet.
+By and by I came into possession of a X1 Carbon through Ebay.
+While sellers often say that the battery life is not guaranteed and the system doesn't come with an OS, the laptop I received had a good battery life ~ 80% of its original capacity, and the OS license was tied to the laptop, so I installed Windows 10 using the Windows Media Creation Tool and the licence was automatically activated - sweet.

 Upgrading the SSD

-It was clear to me that when I started to install the Windows operating system and all my other applications that the 128GB stick of memory that my laptop shipped with would not be enough.
-By the time I was done, I was left with 60 GB of memory left.
+When I started to install the Windows operating system and all my other applications, it was clear that the 128GB stick of memory in my laptop would not be enough.
+By the time I was done, I was left with 60 GB of memory.